iantinney/yale-uofc-data-analysis-project-public/README.md

 ## Highlights

-- Led a team of 3 software engineers to build and ship this end-to-end
+- Led a team of 3 software engineers to ship an end-to-end automation system for committee funding decisions
-- Replaces over 80% of the work-hours previously spent by 20+ analysts producing each round's public report
+- The full system — quantitative intake pipeline plus this reporting layer — replaces over 80% of work-hours that 20+ analysts previously spent across allocation review, decision support, and public reporting
-- One Excel workbook in → full transparency deck out: charts, tables, year-over-year comparisons
+- This public repo is the reporting layer: one normalized funding workbook in → branded transparency deck out
 - 33 tests, 0 lint findings, clean separation across loader / analyzer / charts / slides

 ## What it does

-The funding committee makes hundreds of allocation decisions per round across a few dozen Excel columns whose names drift between rounds.
-Previously, 20+ analysts hand-built a branded PowerPoint summarizing each round for the student body.
-This tool collapses that work into one command: load the workbook, validate against a configurable schema, compute category / age-group / Dwight-Hall breakdowns, and emit a `.pptx` deck plus per-chart PNGs and CSVs.
+This repo is the public-facing reporting layer of a broader funding-automation workflow.
+An internal analytics pipeline (not open-sourced) does the upstream quantitative work — committee intake normalization, allocation analysis, exception flagging — and emits a structured Excel workbook of decisions.
+This tool consumes that workbook and produces the branded transparency report distributed to the student body.
+Together, the two halves replace over 80% of the analyst hours previously spent on each funding round.

-A single YAML config drives branding (colors, organization name, logo), sheet name patterns, column aliases (20+ canonical columns × multiple acceptable header strings each), and chart styling.
+On the reporting side specifically, this tool collapses what was a multi-day manual deck-build into one command: load the workbook, validate against a configurable schema, compute category / age-group / Dwight-Hall breakdowns, and emit a `.pptx` deck plus per-chart PNGs and CSVs.
+A single YAML config drives branding, sheet name patterns, and column aliases (20+ canonical columns × multiple acceptable header strings each).
 The CLI exposes a `validate` subcommand for dry-run schema checks.
 Optional Google Sheets integration pulls linked expense data; absent credentials, a deterministic mock keeps the full pipeline runnable for demos and CI.

 ## Technical notes